rrovetto/Ethics-in-Ontology-Development/README.md

 # Ethics in Ontology Development
 Research and development into ethical, moral and social considerations of various aspects of ontologies and ontology development.
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ## Goals
 - A set of ethical principles for ontology development